holdenlee/notebook/posts/tcs/machine_learning/neural_nets/adversarial_experiments.md

 	* How transferable are adversarial examples between the 100 networks?
 	* How well does majority do against adversarial example against the mixture?
 * Does clamping help?
 * Examine activations of adversarial examples in hidden layer.
-Do they look different for adversarial examples?
+Do they look different for adversarial examples? (cf. Dan: max softmax)
 * What are the weights given to the networks in the mixture?
 How does this change over time?
 * Try training with independent updates, multiplicative weights.
 	* (Check YZ's code.)
 	* Try sleeping, etc. - regularize more strongly so that weights don't become too small/large.
-* Hyperparameter search
 * Autoencoder idea
 * Regularization/Lipschitz/wavelet idea
 * Is pretraining necessary?
 * Compare 100 networks to 1 network with 100x size.
 Which does better?
+* Correlation between correct classifications for independent networks
+* Correlation between gradients for different networks
+* Adversarial examples for autoencoders?

 ## Nice things